 Everyone hopes the pandemic will end quickly, and many experts believe there will be a lasting global shift in how we work in the future.
 So it suffices to say that we should get used to it being a part of our lives; though hopefully, as a ‘nice-to-have flexible option’ rather than because of government-mandated lockdowns.

 Working from home comes with many benefits, flexibility being the most frequently mentioned.
 However, there are challenges as well such as loneliness, communication, and unplugging from work.
 The challenges are especially pronounced for those without remote work experience and for those living in places with very strict lockdowns (especially if they live alone).
 People had to adjust quickly and adapt to less social contact.
+There are both benefits and challenges to consider - we found some interesting stats that might help you weight them out.
 Whether you’re working from home because of the pandemic, or you’re a seasoned digital nomad, everyone can benefit from improving their work from home skills.

 Focusing on connecting, communicating, and strengthening work-life boundaries is an excellent start.
 Hopefully this will keep the main challenges of remote work (loneliness, communication, and unplugging) at bay.
 These tips should help you to streamline your home office experience now and in the pandemic-free future.